 Over the past two decades, the rate of overdose from opiates has increased significantly.
 While many factors have contributed to opioid overdose in the United States, the rate of overdose appears to be highest in rural communities compared to those living in urban areas.
-For example, in West Virginia where over 50% of the population resides in rural areas, the state has the highest per capita overdose rate compared to any other state.
-Opiate abuse is associated with enormous morbidity and mortality, people are reported to be overdosing on opioids all over the nation.
+For example, in West Virginia, where over 50% of the population resides in rural areas, the state has the highest per-capita overdose rate compared to any other state.
+Opiate abuse is associated with enormous morbidity and mortality; people are reportedly overdosing on opioids nationwide.
 Naloxone has been the only antidote to opioids for over 50 years, and the drug has been readily available as a parenteral formula.
-It is believed that naloxone acts as a pure mu-opiate receptor competitive antagonist.
-There is no question that naloxone is of great benefit in preventing the accidental overdose from opioids, and because of this property, the federal government has now recommended that the drug be readily available as an over-the-counter formula in most pharmacies.
+The belief is that naloxone acts as a pure mu-opiate receptor competitive antagonist.
+There is no question that naloxone is of great benefit in preventing the accidental overdose from opioids.
+Because of this property, the federal government has now recommended that the drug be readily available as an over-the-counter formula in most pharmacies.
 Naloxone is available without a prescription in 43 states.
 Besides being available in hospitals, the drug is carried by emergency medical staff as well as law enforcement personnel.
-In addition, the availability of naloxone over the counter has made it easier for family members and caregivers of opioid addicts to administer the drug.
+Also, the availability of naloxone over the counter has made it easier for family members and caregivers of patients with opioid use disorder to administer the drug.
 Unfortunately, there is little evidence to support the effectiveness of naloxone in preventing illicit opioid abuse.
-Healthcare workers feel that to counteract the opiate epidemic, the government should be focussing more on education and awareness, are safer alternatives than making naloxone empirically available for use by non-healthcare professionals.
+Healthcare workers feel that to counteract the opiate epidemic, the government should be focussing more on education, awareness, and safer alternatives than making naloxone empirically available for use by non-healthcare professionals.

-Naloxone is a pure, competitive, opioid antagonist with a high affinity for the mu-opioid receptor, allowing for reversal of the effects of opioids.
+Naloxone is a pure, competitive opioid antagonist with a high affinity for the mu-opioid receptor, allowing for reversal of the effects of opioids.
 The onset of action varies depending on the route of administration but can be as fast as one minute when delivered intravenous (IV) or intraosseous (IO).
 It has a half-life of 30 to 120 minutes, depending on the route of administration, with IV being the fastest.
-In most cases of overdose, reversal can be observed in a matter of minutes.
-If no signs of reversal are seen after administration of 10 mg of naloxone, one must consider co-ingestants like the tricyclic antidepressants, alcohol, benzodiazepines, cocaine, methamphetamine, and club drugs.
+In most cases of overdose, the reversal is observable in a matter of minutes.
+If no signs of reversal are apparent after administration of 10 mg of naloxone, one must consider co-ingestants like the tricyclic antidepressants, alcohol, benzodiazepines, cocaine, methamphetamine, and club drugs.

-Naloxone is usually administered via IV, but if no IV access is available, it can also be administered via an IO line, subcutaneously (SQ), IM or via the intranasal (IN) route.
+Naloxone administration is usually via IV, but if no IV access is available, it can also be administered via an IO line, subcutaneously (SQ), IM, or via the intranasal (IN) route.
 When administered IV, naloxone usually fully reverses the opioid effects within a few minutes.
 The dose is titrated to effect, with the goal to increase the patient's respiratory drive to allow for adequate spontaneous respiration and oxygenation but not bring to full reversal, which can result in withdrawal and can include combative or aggressive behavior.
-A small initial dose, usually 0.04 mg to 0.1 mg IV is recommended in opioid-dependent patients with symptoms of opioid overdose to avoid opioid withdrawal symptoms.
+A small initial dose, usually 0.04 mg to 0.1 mg IV, is recommended in opioid-dependent patients with symptoms of opioid overdose to avoid opioid withdrawal symptoms.
 Larger initial dosing, such as 0.4 mg IV, is recommended in patients without a known history of opioid dependency.
 In patients who present apneic or near-apnea with cyanosis, especially in the prehospital setting, providers should not hesitate to give larger initial doses, such as 1 mg to 2 mg IV or 2mg intranasal, IM, or SQ.
-Subsequent doses of 0.1 mg to 0.4 mg IV or 0.4 mg to 1 mg NAS, IM, or SQ can be administered in any opioid overdose patient until the desired effect has been reached.
+Clinicians can administer subsequent doses of 0.1 mg to 0.4 mg IV or 0.4 mg to 1 mg NAS, IM, or SQ in any opioid overdose patient until reaching the desired effect.

 Continuous Intravenous infusion (Off-label)

-There are some patients who may have overdosed on long-acting opioids like methadone, and in such cases, an intravenous drip of naloxone may be useful.
-In general, one can use two-thirds of the initial effective dose of naloxone (0.1 to 6 mg/hr) as a bolus every 60 minutes, or one can administer one-half of the initial bolus dose 15 minutes after starting the continuous IV infusion.
-This maintains a consistently high dose of naloxone.
+Some patients may have overdosed on long-acting opioids like methadone, and in such cases, an intravenous drip of naloxone may be useful.
+In general, one can use two-thirds of the initial effective dose of naloxone (0.1 to 6 mg/hr) as a bolus every 60 minutes, or one can administer one-half of the initial bolus dose 15 minutes after starting the continuous IV infusion; this maintains a consistently high dose of naloxone.

 Although emergency medical personnel and emergency healthcare workers often administer naloxone via the endotracheal tube, there is little evidence to support the effectiveness of this mode of administration.
-In dire circumstances with a patient in extremis, there may be no other choice.
-Doses of naloxone from 0.8- to 5 mg have been used.
+In dire circumstances with a patient in extremis, there may be no other choice, with doses of naloxone from 0.8 to 5 mg used.

-Recently, the FDA approved the intranasal spray (NAS) which is available as an autoinjector.
-This device delivers 4 mg of naloxone and can be used by the caregiver or family members.
-Initially, one spray is administered which delivers 4 mg of naloxone.
-Since the NAS is recommended for non-healthcare professions, there are a few recommendations when using this agent to reverse opiate overdose:
+Recently, the FDA approved the intranasal spray (NAS), which is available as an autoinjector.
+This device delivers 4 mg of naloxone and is usable by caregivers or family members.
+Initially, one spray is administered, which provides 4 mg of naloxone.
+Since the NAS is a recommended intervention for non-healthcare professions, there are a few recommendations when using this agent to reverse opiate overdose:

-The key reason why the NAS formula has been developed is to permit medically untrained individuals to safely administer naloxone with a good probability of reversing the opioid-induced respiratory depression, especially if the patient has labored and shallow breathing.
+The key reason for the development of the NAS formula is to permit medically untrained individuals to safely administer naloxone with a good probability of reversing the opioid-induced respiratory depression, especially if the patient has labored and shallow breathing.
 Unlike the parenteral route of administration, there is no need to worry about the accessibility of the peripheral veins, needlestick injuries, or disposal of sharps.
-However, even though NAS naloxone campaigns are widely promoted in most states, the pricing of this formula is still a major issue and may be a deterrent to widespread acceptance.
+However, even though NAS naloxone campaigns are widely promoted in most states, the pricing of this formula is still a major issue and might be a deterrent to widespread acceptance.
 Until a low-cost alternative is available, some consumers may not buy this product because of its expense, and the opioid epidemic will continue unabated.

 Partial opioid agonists or mixed agonist/antagonists